HerrSchtevie/themoddingbordello/content/overviews/TOT_overview.md

 - Balanced outfits, consistent visual tone, and no NSFW content
 - Includes fully-voiced followers such as:

-**Remiel, Auri, Xelzaz, Lucien, Inigo, Hoth, Jesper, Taliesin, Gore, Caesia, Lyssia, M'rissi, Katana, Redcap, Thogra, Merlin, Khajiit Will Follow** — and many more.
+**Remiel, Auri, Xelzaz, Lucien, Inigo, Hoth, Jesper, Taliesin, Gore, M'rissi, Katana, Redcap, Thogra, Merlin, Khajiit Will Follow** — and many more.

 > 📘 For full details, see the [SOS Follower Guide](/guides/sos-follower-guide)